AymenBida/Newsweek-clone-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Newsweek-clone-project

-> We re-created the web page of The Newsweek
+#  We have created the clone of the Newsweek-clone-project magazine.
+#   This project has been created as a part of Microverse Collaborative Project.

 ![screenshot](./images/screenshot.jpg)

-This is second week Microverse project we implemented it using the positioning and flexbox concepts
 ## Built With

-- HTML
+* HTML
-- CSS
+* CSS
-- SASS
+* SASS
-- BootStrap
+* BootStrap
-- VS Code
+* VS Code

 ## Live Demo

 [Live Demo Link](https://aymenbida.github.io/Newsweek-clone-project/)

 ## Getting Started